renovatebot/renovate/docs/usage/automerge-configuration.md

 ### Automerge not enabled correctly in config

 Sometimes, the reason Renovate is not automerging a PR is because of a configuration mistake.
-You can confirm that Renovate knows you want it to automerge by seeing if the PR body includes the text "Automerge: Enabled".
+You can confirm that Renovate knows you want it to automerge by checking if the PR body includes the text "Automerge: Enabled".
 If you see "Automerge: Disabled by config" then it means you need a config change for automerge to work.

 ### Absence of tests

 By default, Renovate will not automerge until it sees passing status checks / check runs for the branch.
 If you have no tests but still want Renovate to automerge, you need to add `"requiredStatusChecks": null` to your configuration.
-However, we strongly recommend you should have tests in any project where you are regularly updating dependencies.
+However, we strongly recommend you have tests in any project where you are regularly updating dependencies.

 ### Committer restrictions